confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 By default 2 consumers and 1 producer are running.
-Adjust that to 1 consumer and 5 producers in order to show an increase in consumer lag.
+Adjust that to 1 consumer and 5 producers in order to force the condition where the consumer cannot keep up with the rate of messages being produced, which will cause an increase in consumer lag.
    The container scaling can be done with the command below:

    .. code-block:: bash